 Unfortunately, the commonly encountered Robert's Rules of Order is as easy to read and understand as your computer's program language.
 Moreover, it seems that every commission member has her or his own view on the subject.
 Therefore, it makes some sense to extract from Robert's the essential and most commonly used Rules and to incorporate them into the commission's own agreed upon procedures that have been formally adopted by commission resolution.
-(A model policy for council procedures is attached to this document and also found on pages 56-63 in the handbook.)

-Fortunately, Robert's Rules has now been published in a much more userfriendly format and we strongly recommend that the traditional version be discarded and replaced with Robert's Rules of Order Newly Revised, 10th Edition.
-(An abbreviated version of the most common motions is attached and included in the handbook on page 64.)
+(A model policy for council procedures is attached at the end of this Section.)
+Fortunately, Robert's Rules has now been published in a much more user-friendly format and we strongly recommend that the traditional version be discarded and replaced with Robert's Rules of Order Newly Revised, 10th Edition.
+(An abbreviated version of the most common motions is attached to this email.)